Virtlink/commons-configuration2-jackson/PUBLISHING.md

 ## Publish Manually
 To publish a new version of the library manually from the command-line, follow [the setup](#setup) and then:

-1. Build, sign, and publish the artifact using:
+1. Build, sign, and publish the artifact, and then close and release the Maven Central repository using:
     ```shell
     ./gradlew publish closeAndReleaseSonatypeStagingRepository
     ```
-2. Once the library has been published to Maven Central, it [must be released](#release-the-artifact).
-3. Update the `README.md` and documentation to reflect the latest release of the library.
+2. Update the `README.md` and documentation to reflect the latest release of the library.

-## Release the Artifact
+## Close and Release the Staging Repository
-After publishing, the artifact must be released manually from Maven Central.
+The `closeAndReleaseSonatypeStagingRepository` task is used to close and release the Maven Central staging repository.
+If this is not done, the artifact must be released manually from Maven Central.
 To do so, follow these steps:

 1. [Login into OSSRH][sonatype].
 2. Go to 'Staging Repositories' on the left, click the 'Refresh' button at the top to see the repositories.